StephShobiye/lwl-blog/_posts/2026-03-18-prevention-bridging-progression-aln.md

 One of the most significant aspects of the session was the mix of perspectives in the room.

-Parent carers, practitioners and professionals engaged in a shared conversation around the same system challenges — something that does not often happen in practice.
+Parent carers, practitioners and professionals engaged in a shared conversation around the same system challenges, something that does not often happen in practice.

 The discussion included input from: